RheCreate/Rosies-Roses/README.md

 I decided to represent this as a mobile app, I have generated the design into HTML and uploaded the code.
 Below is the link to view the design and actively use it. https://fkc5qt.axshare.com
+(Please note the design may differ when opening in GIT due to uploading)